GeorgePimpleton/yagr-pw5e-petzold/README.md

 ### Post-script
 The code as orginally written \****is***\* compileable as written as long as the code isn't compiled using the Unicode/wide character set.
 With a modern compiler If someone compiled the code using the Multi-byte character set the code needs zero modification.

 Using a modern compiler such as 2022 or 2026 (really recommended for Desktop WinAPI code), compiling using the Multi-byte character set both x64 and x86 are doable.
-There will be at least two warnings compiling the unmodified code this way, there should be no errors.
+There will be at least one *warning* when compiling the unmodified code as x64 with the Multi-Byte character set, there should be no errors.
+Debug or Release compile.

+If you were wondering, the warning is **warning C4244: 'return': conversion from 'WPARAM' to 'int', possible loss of data**.